oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 The traditional countermeasure are CSRF tokens that are bound to the user agent and passed in the `state` parameter to the authorization server as described in {{RFC6819}}.
-The same protection is provided by PKCE or the OpenID Connect `nonce` value.
+The same protection is provided by the `code_verifier` parameter or the OpenID Connect `nonce` value.

-When using PKCE instead of `state` or `nonce` for CSRF protection, it is important to note that:
+When using `code_verifier` instead of `state` or `nonce` for CSRF protection, it is important to note that:

- * Clients MUST ensure that the AS supports PKCE before using PKCE for CSRF protection.
-If an authorization server does not support PKCE, `state` or `nonce` MUST be used for CSRF protection.
+ * Clients MUST ensure that the AS supports the `code_challenge_method` intended to be used by the client.
+If an authorization server does not support the requested method, `state` or `nonce` MUST be used for CSRF protection instead.

  * If `state` is used for carrying application state, and integrity of its contents is a concern, clients MUST protect `state` against